Here is a customizable and printable version of the Tax Appointment Checklist.

 - Mortgage statements and property tax bills if you are a homeowner

-- Childcare expenses, including provider’s address and federal tax ID number
+- Childcare expenses, including payment records or receipts and provider’s name, address, and federal tax ID number (either their Social Security Number or Employment Identification Number)

 - Receipts for charitable donations